qmeng222/qmeng222.github.io/journal.md

 - added and styled the navigation bar via Bootstrap & Icons8
 - sticking nav bar on scroll
-- set the top padding (space) of an element on scroll
+- set the top padding (space) of the body element on scroll
+- smooth transition to section on link click

 <br>